 Datamaran’s roadmap: the evolution of materiality

-Moving forward, Donato Calace, Director of Accounts and Innovation, explains that Datamaran is planning to leverage advanced narrative analytics to identify emerging risks and opportunities and to mitigate them.
+Moving forward, Donato Calace, VP of Accounts and Innovation, explains that Datamaran is planning to leverage advanced narrative analytics to identify emerging risks and opportunities and to mitigate them.
 Example of that could be correlating the information around a topic with its geographical location or its stakeholder groups.